 GREENWICH.
-MONDAY, NOV.
-25. - AN ILL-USED WIFE. - Mary reson, the wife of a master bricklayer, residing in The defendants denied that they were begging, or charged with felony under the following singular cir-Lambeth, was placed at the bar before Mr. Jereniy, Elizabeth Verrall, a very pretty and well-dressed young woman, deposed that she lives in Wellingtonplace, East Greenwich, and keeps a lodging house.
-Hatton, near Hounslow, was charged with hawking hay On Thursday last she had occasion to leave home, and during her absence the prisoner came and pluifrom the house, and on going in doors she missed the
+Monday, Nov.
+25. - An Ill-used Wife. - Mary reson, the wife of a master bricklayer, residing in Lambeth, was placed at the bar before Mr. Jeremy, charged with felony under the following singular cir-

+Elizabeth Verrall, a very pretty and well-dressed young woman, deposed that she lives in Wellington-place, East Greenwich, and keeps a lodging house.
+On Thursday last she had occasion to leave home, and during her absence the prisoner came and plundered her apartments of four blankets, two counterpanes, two shirts, two workboxes, and some chimney ornaments.
+Witness met prisoner coming away from the house, and on going in doors she missed the

 The prisoner said that her husband had sold out £350 Bank of England stock, left her, and deserted his family, and had since been cohabiting with the complainant, by whom he had an infant now on the outside of the court.
-She had in consequence been obliged to go into the workhouse.
-The parish hall common assault against Clow, recommending him.
-In the full that not been adopted there.
+She had in consequence been Naughan, and returned a verdiet of Guilly of a arty, of Philadelphia, whom he regretted to see in place in Burrowgate and Sandgate, when one poor obliged to go into the workhouse.
+The parish had computed assists Clow recommendate bits. this country Personally he minimal to constitute the follow was knowledded from and kink and bounded. duce two witnesses, the first of about would prove that consollhin to be committed to Brixton for not make property.